U.S. Route 7

-U.S. Route 7 (US 7) is a north–south United States Numbered Highway in western New England that runs for 308 mi through the states of Connecticut, Massachusetts, and Vermont.
+U.S. Route 7 (US 7) is a north–south United States Numbered Highway in western New England that runs for 308 mi through Connecticut, Massachusetts, and Vermont.
 The highway's southern terminus is at Interstate 95 (I-95) exit 15 in Norwalk, Connecticut.
-Its northern terminus is at I-89 exit 22 near the village of Highgate Springs, Vermont, immediately south of the Canada–US border.
+Its northern terminus is at I-89 exit 22 near the village of Highgate Springs, Vermont, immediately south of the Canada–United States border.